Posts on this site are by our Research Director, Dr. Kevin Ming, unless otherwise indicated.

-Dr. Kevin Ming is a cultural anthropologist and applied ethnographer who has worked on the emerging lines separating and entangling ethnography and grass roots activism in East and Southeast Asia for over a decade.
-He received his PhD in cultural anthropology from the University of Pittsburgh, where he is a Research Associate in the Department of Anthropology and a Center Associate in Asian Studies in the University Center for International Studies.
-He is a former Fulbright Fellow with specializations in urban spaces, gender, and lived marginality in southern China and Hong Kong.
+Dr. Kevin Ming is a cultural anthropologist and activist ethnographer who has worked on the emerging lines separating and entangling ethnography and grass roots activism in East and Southeast Asia for near 15 years.
+He received his PhD in cultural anthropology from the University of Pittsburgh, and is a former Fulbright Fellow with specializations in urban spaces, labor migration, gender, and lived marginality.

 Our Research Project and this Site

-Posts are based on our research in progress and are not meant to represent definitive research findings.
+Posts are based on field research in progress and are not meant to represent definitive findings.
 They are, however, intended to be a resource for those interested in questions of inequality, youth, and marginality in Hong Kong.

 Our goal is for our research and its related work, this site included, to usefully bridge some of these gaps.
 We also hope that this provides intellectual resources for public conversations on youth, inequality, inequity, and social marginality in Hong Kong.

-For more information about this research project, please feel free to contact us at email@example.com.
+For more information about this project, please feel free to contact us at firstname.lastname@example.org.